Health and Insurance

 What if my insurance doesn’t cover me abroad?

-Dickinson also covers all students studying abroad through a policy with ACE American Insurance Company.
-This policy is a secondary policy to your primary insurance policy; however, if your standard policy doesn’t cover you abroad, ACE becomes your primary policy.
+Dickinson also covers all students studying abroad through a policy with Arch Insurance Company.
+This policy is a secondary policy to your primary insurance policy; however, if your standard policy doesn’t cover you abroad, Arch becomes your primary policy.
 Students are automatically signed up for coverage and the cost is included in the program fee.
-For detailed information about the ACE policy click here.
-For the ACE insurance card click here.

 What happens if I get sick abroad?